How to Eat Well on a Budget

 Set the oven to 180deg C and put in large chunks of the pumpkin covered with olive oil, cumin and paprika.
 Leave to lightly roast for 30min.

-After I have sauteed the leek I will add cauliflower to add sweetness, creaminess and good phytoestrogens to my soup.
+After I have sauteed the leek I will add cauliflower to add sweetness, creaminess and good phytoestrogens for hormonal support to my soup.

 Add the roasted pumpkin and some water - blitz and enjoy.